picocms/Pico/content-sample/index.md

 ## Welcome to Pico

-Congratulations, you have successfully installed [Pico](http://picocms.org/).
+Congratulations, you have successfully installed [Pico](http://picocms.org/)
-%meta.description% <!-- replaced by the above Description meta header -->
+%version%. %meta.description% <!-- replaced by the above Description header -->

 ## Creating Content